Polio this week as of 21 June 2017

 Weekly country updates as of 21 June 2017

 - No new wild poliovirus type 1 (WPV1) cases were reported in the past week.
-The total number of cases for 2017 remains three, and for 2016 remains 13.
-The most recent case had onset of paralysis on 21 February, from Kunduz province.
+The total number of WPV1 cases for 2017 remains four.
+The most recent WPV1 case had onset of paralysis on 16 April from Nawzad district, Hilmand province.

 - No new wild poliovirus type 1 (WPV1) cases were reported in the past week.
-The total number of WPV1 cases for 2017 remains two, and for 2016 remains 20.
+The total number of WPV1 cases for 2017 remains two.
 The most recent case had onset of paralysis on 13 February, from Diamir district, Gilgit Baltistan.

 - The year 2016 saw the lowest ever annual number of polio cases in the country but poliovirus continues to be isolated through environmental surveillance over a significant geographical range.
 Efforts are ongoing through implementation of the national emergency action plan to address remaining gaps in coverage and surveillance, in close coordination with neighbouring Afghanistan.